aryankholqi/nextUI-Dashboard/README.md

 pnpm run dev
 ```

-ok... the project is running in you local.
+ok... the project is running on your local.

 ## Login